rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/modules-explained-mjs-cjs/+page.md

 This makes **all `.js` files** in your project default to **ESM**, while `.cjs` files still use CommonJS.

-Conversely, if your project primarily uses CommonJS but you need some ESM files, you don't need to specify `type` as it defaults to `commonjs`.
-You can explicitly set it if you'd like:
+If your project primarily uses CommonJS but you need some ESM files, you don't need to specify `"type"`, as it defaults to `"commonjs"`.
+However, you can explicitly set it:

 ```json
 {